ZenAcar/Exoplanet-Exploration-with-MachineLearning/README.md

 # Conclusion

-### After comparing all the models, it looks like Random Forest Classifier gives the best Accuracy Score.
+### After comparing all the models, it looks like Random Forest Classifier Model gives the best Accuracy Score for the data.

 ### SVM without Gridsearch